Kennedy Space Center Launch Complex 39B: Space Shuttle (1977–2006)

-Constellation program
+Constellation and Artemis (from 2007)

 Launch Complex 39B would subsequently be reconfigured for crewed Ares I launches as part of the Constellation program; the Ares I-X mission launched a prototype Ares I from 39B in October 2009, prior to the program's cancellation the following year.

-Artemis program

-On November 16, 2022, at 06:47:44 UTC, the Space Launch System (SLS) was launched from Complex 39B as part of the Artemis 1 mission.
+On November 16, 2022, at 06:47:44 UTC, the Space Launch System (SLS) was launched from Complex 39B as part of the Artemis I mission.
+It was used again for the Artemis II mission on April 1st, 2026 at 22:35:12 UTC.

 Current status

 After the Ares I-X test flight in 2009, NASA removed the Fixed Service Structure (FSS) from Pad 39B, returning the location to an Apollo-like "clean pad" design for the first time since 1977.
 This approach is intended to make the pad available to multiple types of vehicles that will arrive at the pad with service structures on the mobile launcher platform, as opposed to using fixed structures on the pad.
 The LH_{2}, LOX, and water tanks used for the sound suppression system are the only structures left from the Space Shuttle era.

 In 2014, NASA announced that it would make LC-39B available to commercial users during times when it is not needed by the Space Launch System.
 NASA subsequently agreed to allow Orbital ATK to use LC-39B for their OmegA launch vehicle.
 However Northrop Grumman, who absorbed Orbital ATK in June 2018, cancelled the development of OmegA in September 2020 before any launches had taken place; SLS will therefore remain the only user of LC-39B for the foreseeable future.

 As of November 2022, LC-39B manages the Space Launch System (SLS)'s processing and launch operations, as part of the first phase of a five-phase project, were being completed.
 The second phase of this project is currently budgeted for $89.2 million.
+In 2024, NASA installed an Emergency Egress System in the event of an emergency during the launch countdown, consisting of four gravity-powered cable cars which automatically leave the launch pad at ignition, so as to avoid the plume load.